Dong953/LENO/Readme.md

 2. **Generate Dynamic Solutions**
    - Use Python scripts (`FEM_xx.py`) to compute the corresponding dynamic solutions using Finite Element Methods (FEM).

+   - For ADNI dataset, after collecting patients data,  use `gen_eigen_ADNI.py` to compute the eigenfunction, eigenvalue and the coefficient.

 3. **Run Experiments**
    - Use Python scripts (`LENO_xx.py`) to train and test the Laplacian-Eigenfunction Based Neural Operator on the generated data.